Alpha-Atom/Stream-Launcher/README.md

 # Stream-Launcher

-A neat little launcher that works with [Livestreamer](http://docs.livestreamer.io/) and the Twitch API to provide a quick launcher to your followers.
+A neat little launcher that works with [Livestreamer](http://docs.livestreamer.io/) and the Twitch API to provide a quick launcher to your followers. **You need Livestreamer installed for this to work.**

 You can download it [on my GitHub page](https://alpha-atom.github.io/streamlauncher).